-On November 30, 2022, LMA Income Series, GP, LLC, wholly owned and controlled by that LMA Series, LLC, which Abacus Life, Inc. consolidates, formed a limited partnership, LMA Income Series, LP and issued partnership interests to limited partners in a private placement offering.
+On November 30, 2022, LMA Income Series, GP, LLC, a wholly owned and controlled by LMA Series, LLC, which LMA consolidates, formed a limited partnership, LMA Income Series, LP and issued partnership interests to limited partners in a private placement offering.
 It was determined that LMA Series, LLC is the primary beneficiary of LMA Income Series, LP and thus has fully consolidated the limited partnership in its consolidated financial statements for the year ended December 31, 2022.
-The limited partners will receive an annual dividend of 6.5% paid quarterly and 25% of returns in excess of a 6.5% internal rate of return capped at 9% which would require a 15% net internal rate of return.
-The General Partner will receive 75% of returns in excess of a 6.5% internal rate of return to limited partners then 100% in excess of a 15% net internal rate of return.
+The limited partners will receive an annual dividend of 6.5% paid quarterly and 25% of returns in excess of a 6.5% internal rate of return capped at a 15% net internal rate of return.
+The general partner will receive 75% of returns in excess of a 6.5% internal rate of return to limited partners then 100% in excess of a 15% net internal rate of return.
 The general partner committed \$250,000, with the limited partners contributing \$17,428,349.
-Additional limited partner contributions of \$4,461,095 were raised in the first quarter of 2023 bringing the total deposit amount to \$22,139,444.

 The private placement offerings proceeds were used to acquire an actively managed large and diversified portfolio of financial assets.
-Abacus Life, Inc., through its consolidated subsidiaries, serves as the portfolio manager for the financial asset portfolio, which includes investment sourcing and monitoring.
-In this role,

-Abacus Life, Inc. has the unilateral ability to acquire and dispose of any of the above investments.
-Abacus Life, Inc. elected to account for the secured borrowing at fair value under the collateralized financing entity guidance within ASC 810-10-30.
-As of June 30, 2023, the fair value of the secured borrowing, not including the \$250,000 committed from the general partner, was \$22,124,676 and there was no gain or loss recognized.
+LMA, through its consolidated subsidiaries, serves as the portfolio manager for the financial asset portfolio, which includes investment sourcing and monitoring.
+In this role, LMA has the unilateral ability to acquire and dispose of any of the above investments.
+LMA elected to account for the secured borrowing at fair value under the collateralized financing entity guidance within ASC 810-10-30.
+As of March 31, 2023, the fair value of the secured borrowing, not including the \$250,000 committed from the general partner, was \$22,007,060 and there was no gain or loss recognized.